spicysoft/jp-www-gitlab-com/source/direction/saas-platforms/dedicated/index.html.md

 #### Limited Availability

-GitLab Dedicated was launched in Limited Availability (LA) with select customers at the end of Q1 FY23.
+GitLab Dedicated is available in Limited Availability (LA) today.

-The goal of this phase is to be able to operate a small set of paid, production-level instances for select customers.
-Compared to Beta, Limited Availability delivers the availability, scalability, performance, security, and durability that customers need in a production environment.
+The primary goal of this phase is to gain operational experience with a small set of paid, production instances for customers.
+During this time, improvements to the service will be made to prepare for increased scale, as well as establishing the core foundation required for customers to utilize the service.
+Criteria for exiting Limited Availability and entering General Availability:

+- Items from [What's Next and Why](https://about.gitlab.com/direction/saas-platforms/dedicated/#whats-next--why) in product.
+- 100% automated configuration changes, provisioning of new instances, and version updates.
+- Minimum seat count of 1000 or below.

 #### General Availability

-In this phase, we plan to make the offering available to all customers who are willing to pay for it.
-Compared to LA, the focus in GA is on scaling the platform from a handful of early customers in specific geos to our broader customer base around the Globe.
+General Availability will be driven by the ability of Dedicated to scale to the expected demand of the service.
+Customers who want a production-quality Dedicated instance and are willing to pay for it will be able to get one in this phase, as opposed to LA where instances were limited to selected customers.
+Targeting expected demand avoids prematurely optimizing for demand significantly beyond what is projected.

+In line with GitLab's value of [Iteration](https://about.gitlab.com/handbook/product/product-principles/#iteration), GA will not support all GitLab features at launch, but will provide customers with an enterprise-ready solution that they can integrate into their environments.

 ### Prioritization Framework